 \section{Abstract}

-In this paper, we consider the similarity problem for Hilbert modules in the Cowen-Douglas class associated with the complex geometric object, the hermitian anti-holomorphic vector bundles.
-Given a "simple" rank one Cowen-Douglas Hilbert module $\clm$, we find necessary and sufficient conditions for the Cowen-Douglas Hilbert modules satisfying some positivity conditions to be similar to $\clm \otimes \mathbb{C}^m$.
-We also show that under certain uniform bound condition on the anti-holomorphic frame, a class of Cowen-Douglas Hilbert modules are quasi-affinity to submodules of $\clm \otimes \mathbb{C}^m$.
+In this paper, we consider the similarity and quasi-affinity problems for Hilbert modules in the Cowen-Douglas class associated with the complex geometric objects, the hermitian anti-holomorphic vector bundles and curvatures.
+Given a ``simple'' rank one Cowen-Douglas Hilbert module $\clm$, we find necessary and sufficient conditions for a class of Cowen-Douglas Hilbert modules satisfying some positivity conditions to be similar to $\clm \otimes \mathbb{C}^m$.
+We also show that under certain uniform bound condition on the anti-holomorphic frame, a Cowen-Douglas Hilbert module is quasi-affinity to a submodule of the free module $\clm \otimes \mathbb{C}^m$.

 \newsection{Introduction} One of the most challenging problems in operator theory is to determine when two given bounded linear operators are similar.
 More precisely, let $T$ and $R$ be two bounded linear operators on Hilbert spaces $\clh$ and $\clk$, respectively.
 When does there exists an invertible bounded linear map $X : \clh \raro \clk$ such that $X T = R X$?